openfaas/faas/CONTRIBUTING.md

 * Get involved in design reviews and technical proof-of-concepts (PoCs)
 * Help release and package OpenFaaS including the helm chart, compose files, `kubectl` YAML, marketplaces and stores
 * Manage, triage and research Issues and Pull Requests
-* Engage with the growing community by providing technical support on Slack/GitHub
+* Engage with the growing community by providing technical support on GitHub
 * Create docs, guides and write blogs
-* Speak at meet-ups, conferences or by helping folks with OpenFaaS on Slack
+* Speak at meet-ups, conferences or by asking where you can be of help

 This is just a short list of ideas, if you have other ideas for contributing please make a suggestion.